abdur-emon/notice-tracker/readme.txt

 1. Log in to your WordPress admin panel
 2. Navigate to **Plugins → Add New**
-3. Search for "WP Notice Manager"
+3. Search for "Notice Manager"
 4. Click **Install Now**
 5. Activate the plugin